Everything You Need To Know About Selling Your Uber Shares

 This is the last screen and it shows you a summary of your order.
 Hit submit if everything looks ok.

 Note again that the Loss/Gain category here is not as per Indian tax laws.
-As mentioned earlier, foreign equity held for less than 2 years is considered as Short Term.
+As mentioned earlier, foreign equity held for less than 2 years is considered as short-term.

 In this screen, you will also see the conversion rate.
 More on that later.